 Markets in Financial Instruments Directive II (MiFID II)

-This is intended to provide basic information regarding certain aspects of EMIR and/or MiFID II and does not cover all aspects of EMIR and/or MiFID II nor address specific requirements or obligations of either party in connection with them.
-No part of this document is intended to be advice (legal or otherwise) by Bank of Scotland plc on EMIR and/or MiFID II or rules and regulations promulgated as a result thereof.
+This is intended to provide basic information regarding certain aspects of MiFIR and/or MiFID II and does not cover all aspects of MiFIR and/or MiFID II nor address specific requirements or obligations of either party in connection with them.
+No part of this document is intended to be advice (legal or otherwise) by Lloyds Bank plc, Lloyds Bank Corporate Markets plc or Bank of Scotland plc on MiFIR and/or MiFID II, or rules and regulations promulgated as a result thereof.
 Recipients should conduct their own independent enquiries and obtain their own professional, legal, regulatory, tax or accounting advice as appropriate.
-Bank of Scotland plc does not accept liability for the content of this document, or for the consequences of any actions taken on the basis of the information provided.
-We recommend clients obtain their own advice to assist them in understanding how EMIR and/or MiFID II will impact their business.
-Bank of Scotland is a trading name of Bank of Scotland plc.
-Registered Office: Bank of Scotland plc.
-Registered Office: The Mound, Edinburgh EH1 1YZ.
-Registered in Scotland no. SC327000.
-Bank of Scotland plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulatory Authority.
-Information correct as of January 2018.
+Neither Lloyds Bank plc, Lloyds Bank Corporate Markets plc nor Bank of Scotland plc accepts liability for the content of this page, or for the consequences of any actions taken on the basis of the information provided.
+We recommend clients obtain their own advice to assist them in understanding how MiFIR and/or MiFID II will impact their business.